coinevo/documents/docs/es/commands/README.md

 ```

-The qtum-qt wallet will show lock status with the padlock icon and the Console returns ìnullî. qtum-cli returns no status but you can check the unlock status with `getwalletinfo` for ìunlocked_untilî: <Unix timestamp>
+The evo-qt wallet will show lock status with the padlock icon and the Console returns ìnullî. evo-cli returns no status but you can check the unlock status with `getwalletinfo` for ìunlocked_untilî: <Unix timestamp>

 ### walletpassphrasechange "oldpassphrase" "newpassphrase"

-Changes the wallet passphrase from "oldpassphrase" to "newpassphrase", qtum-qt returns ìnullî, qtumd returns nothing.
+Changes the wallet passphrase from "oldpassphrase" to "newpassphrase", evo-qt returns ìnullî, evod returns nothing.

 ```
 walletpassphrasechange "you should always use a long and strong passphrase" "please use a strong and long passphrase"